meltano/meltano/docs/src/docs/installation.md

 When you create a new DigitalOcean account using [this link](https://marketplace.digitalocean.com/apps/meltano?action=deploy&refcode=1c4623f89322) (which contains our referral code) you will receive $100 of free credit over 60 days.
 :::

-Please note, at times the Meltano version on DigitalOcean may be slightly behind the [current PyPi version](https://pypi.org/project/meltano/).

 ### Video Walkthrough

 <br />